-Improving sustainability through recycling and water conservation events
+Improving sustainability through recycling and water conservation events.

 Investment and Innovation

 Intel New Mexico supports environmental initiatives that improve sustainability awareness and conservation efforts in the community.
-For example, Intel has partnered with the City of Albuquerque and a local TV station to host an electronic waste recycling event.

 Intel in the Community

 As a partner with schools, universities, government, and nonprofit organizations in New Mexico, Intel strives to give children the education and 21st century tools they need to succeed.
 Company contributions include grants to public schools in support of science, technology, engineering, and math education.
-Intel Teach has trained over 10,000 teachers in New Mexico – at a value that exceeds $15 million.